cesarvr/cesarvr.github.io/_posts/2017-12-01-cordova-pdf-generator.markdown

 ### How it works

-So basically to make this easy I wanted to use HTML/CSS as the template engine, so you can use this familiar markup languages to defined how your PDF is going to look, then I load this inside on a offscreen Webkit provided by the target OS and print it.
+So basically to make this easy I wanted to use HTML/CSS as the template engine, so you can use this familiar markup languages to define how your PDF is going to look, then I load this inside on a offscreen Webkit provided by the target OS and print it.

 ### Quick demo